sassoftware/esp-studio-examples/Advanced/onnx_object_detection/README.md

 ### w_annotate

-The w_annotate window is another Python window.
+The w_annotate window is the [Computer Vision Annotation Custom window](https://github.com/sassoftware/esp-studio-custom-windows/tree/main/Computer%20Vision%20Annotation).
 Click the w_annotate window to explore its settings.
-In the right pane, expand **Python Settings** and scroll down to the code editor:
+In the right pane, expand **Mappings** and select the view file button:
 - The Python code in this window annotates the image with the results from the model.
 - As in the previous Python window, w_postprocess, the `esp_utils` package is used for some common operations.
 - The output of the window is now a JPG image, which can be visualized in Grafana.